-The Gitchi Gami State Trail is a 25-mile biking and hiking trail that follows the North Shore of Lake Superior, from Grand Marais to Tofte.
-It’s a beautiful route for anyone who wants to take in some of Minnesota’s most spectacular scenery without having to worry about getting lost or running into any pesky bears.
+The Gitchi Gami State Trail is a 25-mile biking and hiking trail that follows the North Shore of Lake Superior from Grand Marais to Tofte.
+It’s a beautiful route for anyone who wants to take in some of Minnesota’s most spectacular scenery without worrying about getting lost or running into pesky bears.

-The trail starts at the end of Highway 61 in Grand Marais and ends at Tofte Beach Park, where you can find an abundance of amenities, including food trucks, restrooms, parking lots and more—all within walking distance from Gooseberry Falls State Natural Area (more on that later).
+The trail starts at the end of Highway 61 in Grand Marais.
+It ends at Tofte Beach Park, where you can find an abundance of amenities, including food trucks, restrooms, parking lots, and more—all within walking distance from Gooseberry Falls State Natural Area (more on that later).

-The terrain along the entire trail is flat and relatively easy—there are only two small hills that you have to go up on your way back home.
-According to our research team’s calculations based on their personal experiences during their test runs along this route: “You will ride for 15 minutes without even thinking about it.”
-That’s great news because according to our scientists’ findings about biking speeds: “It takes 15 minutes for someone who rides their bike regularly but has never ridden before.”
+The terrain along the entire trail is flat and relatively easy—there are only two small hills you must go up on your way home.
+According to our research team’s calculations based on personal experiences during their test runs along this route: “You will ride for 15 minutes without even thinking about it.”
+That’s great news because, according to our scientists’ findings about biking speeds: “It takes 15 minutes for someone who rides their bike regularly but has never ridden before.”

 As you can see, we take our work seriously.
 So yeah, it’s 15 minutes of barely having to remember you’re even on a bike, which is ideal since it translates as 15 solid minutes of natural eye candy to enjoy!

-There’s an entire trail system within Gooseberry Falls State Park that is dedicated entirely to snowshoeing.
+An entire trail system within Gooseberry Falls State Park is dedicated entirely to snowshoeing.
 Every inch of this 17-mile trail system is accessible with a pair of rented snowshoes—and it passes by many different waterfalls along the way!
-It even connects up with another trail (the Gitchi Gami State Trail), so you can make your own route through the area if desired.
-There’s also a Visitor Center where you can rent snowshoes if you’d like to give them a try.
+It even connects up with another trail (the Gitchi Gami State Trail), so you can make your route through the area if desired.
+There’s also a Visitor Center where you can rent snowshoes if you’d like to try them.

-If you’re not quite ready to take the plunge and go snowshoeing, no worries!
+No worries if you’re not quite ready to take the plunge and go snowshoeing!
 The park has several trails that are groomed for cross-country skiers.
-Plus, the trail is open year-round, so you can explore it on foot (sans snowshoes) in summer!
+Plus, the trail is open year-round so that you can explore it on foot (sans snowshoes) in summer!

 See Related: Best Minnesota Distilleries to Visit

-Cross-country skiing is a great way to get some exercise and enjoy the beauty of Gooseberry Falls State Park in winter.
-The trails around the park are well groomed, so you won’t have to worry about the snow being too deep or soft for your skis.
+Cross-country skiing is a great way to exercise and enjoy the beauty of Gooseberry Falls State Park in winter.
+The trails around the park are well-groomed, so you won’t have to worry about the snow being too deep or soft for your skis.

-Gooseberry Falls has over 8 miles of trails that wind through forests and alongside lakeshores, offering views of waterfalls along the way.
-The trails vary in difficulty based on how steep they are and how slippery they are; some parts require more skill than others which makes it fun for all types of skiers.
+Gooseberry Falls has over 8 miles of trails that wind through forests and alongside lakeshores, offering views of waterfalls.
+The trails vary in difficulty based on how steep and slippery they are; some parts require more skill than others, making it fun for all types of skiers.

 Tips for Visiting Gooseberry Falls State Park

-Before you go to Gooseberry Falls State Park, it’s recommended you read the guides on the park’s website and the Minnesota Department of Natural Resources (DNR) website in advance.
+Before you go to Gooseberry Falls State Park, you should read the guides on the park’s website and the Minnesota Department of Natural Resources (DNR) website in advance.
 It will prepare you for the activities the park has to offer for the season you’re visiting.
-Plus, the website has virtual tours to give you a glimpse of what you’re up for at the park along the North Shore of Lake Superior.
+Plus, the website has virtual tours to show you what you’re up for at the park along the North Shore of Lake Superior.

 As with all national and state parks across America, it’s best to practice a “leave no trace” policy when visiting Gooseberry Falls State Park.
 Not only does this ensure a better time for other visitors, but it’s also better for the park and the environment.

 Gooseberry Falls State Park is a must-see for nature lovers, adventurers, and anyone who wants to see the beautiful Minnesota landscape.
-The drive from Minneapolis takes about three hours and the drive from Duluth is just about an hour.
-It’s worth every minute simply due to the amazing Lake Superior shoreline.
+The drive from Minneapolis takes about three hours, and the drive from Duluth is about an hour.
+It’s worth every minute simply due to the fantastic Lake Superior shoreline.